 5. December Park

-This story follows a group of boys, but particularly one who is a son of a police officer.
+This story follows a group of boys, but particularly one who is the son of a police officer.
 It’s set in a small town where many young people have gone missing, and the city begins to get the idea that there is possibly someone stealing away the children.
 At the story’s beginning, this person’s nickname is the Pied Piper.

 Instead of a child going missing, they find that one of these young people has been murdered.
 So it is not that children are running away, but there truly might be a serial killer on the loose.
-This book made me question my beliefs like The Outsider, and I fell in love with the narrative.
+This book made me question my beliefs, like The Outsider, and I fell in love with the narrative.

 Author: Ronald Malfi